18F/bug-bounty/project-instructions.md

 * __Validation__: As issues are reported, you'll need to review the reports to validate them.
 HackerOne will be performing initial triage to reproduce the issue and assign a severity.
-While they strive for accuracy, you know your application best and you play a critical role in final validation of the issue.
+While they strive for accuracy, you know your application best and you play a critical role in the final validation of the issue.
 Some may contain all the information you need, others may be lacking and require follow-up.
 Some will be serious, others may be invalid.
 Some of the serious ones may qualify as a [security